jdbaugher/estimate_sub_rate/README.md

 available at ????.
 Additional details will be provided as they become available.

 ## Requirements
-These workflows have been tested on MACOSX and linux operating systems using recent versions of Perl, R, and X11.
+This workflow has been tested on MACOSX and linux operating systems using recent versions of Perl, R, and X11.

 #### Perl modules: